SPARKESYS/SPARKESYS.github.io/_site/Projects/UROV.md

 <p>Once the interals were functioning properly design of the control station started. </p>

 <a><img src="/assets/images/UROV/controlDesign.png" alt="UROV" style="width:250px;height:auto;"></a>
 <p>I wanted to use a raspberry pi and a large screen.
-I ordered a generic 10 inch HDMI touchscreen.
+I ordered a generic 10 inch HDMI touchscreen.</p>
-<p>The Raspberry pi was mounted on the back of the display so I needed to get USB for serial data to the arduino microcontroller to the bottom panel.</p>
+<p>The Raspberry pi was mounted on the back of the display so I needed to get USB for serial data to the arduino microcontroller into the bottom panel.</p>
-<p>I used a generic usb panel mount recepticle</p>
+<p>I used a generic usb panel mount receptacle and ran the wires through the top and bottom panels.</p>
 <p>Potentiometers were added to control lights both IR and LED</p>
 <p>Battery indicators for the control panel and ROV were added</p>